uphold/docs/_tickers.md

 }
 ```

-This method allows developers to find the exchange rate of a currency relative to any other currency.
+Retrieves the exchange rate of a currency relative to any other currency.

 <aside class="notice">
 The order of the currencies in the pair affects the output.